-You can later easily increase or decrease your ad budgets by going to the Facebook Ads Manager and editing your campaign parameters on the Ad Set level.
+You can adjust your ad budgets during your campaigns by going to the Facebook Ads Manager and editing your campaign parameters on the Ad Set level.

 After you’ve set your campaign’s budget, click on the “Show Advanced Options” link to continue to the next step.

-In this campaign creation phase, you’re going to tell Facebook what the most important campaign objectives are for you.
+While we’re in the campaign creation phase, you’ll tell Facebook what the most important campaign objectives are for you.